Snyder-Hill, et al. v. The Ohio State University and Moxley v. The Ohio State University

-Public Justice and its co-counsel represent 39 former students of The Ohio State University (OSU) who are suing the university over the sexual abuse they suffered while being examined by OSU physician Richard Strauss.
-They are among the potentially thousands of male students sexually abused by Dr. Strauss.
-The lawsuit alleges that OSU knew about and facilitated Dr. Strauss’s serial sexual abuse of male students for two decades.
+Public Justice and its co-counsel represent 127 survivors of sexual abuse by Ohio State University doctor Richard Strauss.
+They are among the potentially thousands of male students, workers, and visitors sexually abused by Dr. Strauss while he was employed by Ohio State.
+The lawsuit alleges that OSU knew about, facilitated, and concealed Dr. Strauss’s serial sexual abuse for decades

-OSU employed Dr. Strauss to provide medical care and treatment to its students and student-athletes, making him an assistant professor of medicine, the official sports team doctor, and an attending physician at the student health center.
-Dr. Strauss used his position of trust and confidence at OSU to sexually abuse male students and student-athletes on a regular basis throughout his 20-year tenure at the university, from 1978 through 1998.
-His sexual abuse of OSU students included fondling their testicles and penises, digitally penetrating their rectums, touching their bodies in other inappropriate ways, making inappropriate comments about their bodies, and asking improper, sexualized questions—all in the guise of providing needed medical evaluation and care.
+OSU employed Dr. Strauss to provide medical care and treatment to its students and student-athletes, making him a professor of medicine, an official sports team doctor, and an attending physician at the student health center.
+Dr. Strauss used his position of trust and confidence at OSU to sexually abuse male students, participants in summer youth sports camps, workers, and visitors on a regular basis throughout his 20-year tenure at the university, from 1978 through 1998.

-OSU’s institutional indifference to the rights and safety of its students—who, collectively, were exposed to decades of sexual abuse by Dr. Strauss—is staggering.
-Plainffs filed suit against OSU in the hope that the university will fulfill its goal of becoming “a national leader” in preventing and responding to sexual misconduct by making the systemic changes needed to ensure that students can obtain their education in a safe environment, free from sexual harassment and abuse by OSU employees.
+OSU’s institutional indifference to the rights and safety of its students and others—who, collectively, were exposed to decades of sexual abuse by Dr. Strauss—is staggering.
+Plaintiffs filed suit against OSU in the hope that the university will fulfill its stated goal of becoming “a national leader” in preventing and responding to sexual misconduct by making the systemic changes needed to ensure that students can obtain their education in a safe environment, free from sexual harassment and abuse by OSU employees.
 Plaintiffs also seek compensation for their injuries caused by OSU’s failure to take appropriate action to stop Dr. Strauss’s known sexual predation, in violation of Title IX of the Education Amendments of 1972.

-Ilann Maazel, Debbie Greenberger, Emery Celli Brinckerhoff & Abady LLC
+Ilann Maazel, Debra Greenberger, and Marissa Benavides, Emery Celli Brinckerhoff Abady Ward & Maazel LLP